In this Gardener's HQ guide, we'll explore cultivating Aster plants in your garden, indoor spaces, and other settings.

-Aster's are a large group of hardy perennials, some of the common names for them include Michaelmas daisy, new england aster, purple aster.
+Aster's are a large group of hardy perennials, some of the common names for them include Michaelmas daisy, New England aster, and Purple aster.

 Latin names include Aster divaricatus, Aster frikartii, Aster ericoides, Aster laevis, Aster novi belgii and Aster dumosus.